liquidmetal-dev/flintlock/test/e2e/README.md

 hosted runners.
 It is available via `workflow_dispatch` and also runs nightly.

-The workflow prepares the runner by installing the host packages required by the test harness, installing Firecracker, checking that `/dev/kvm` exists, and relaxing `/dev/kvm` permissions for the duration of the job.
+The workflow prepares the runner by installing the host packages required by the test harness, installing Firecracker, and checking that `/dev/kvm` exists.
 The tests are run with `sudo` because they create loop devices and devicemapper thinpools, write containerd configuration under `/etc`, and manage runtime state under `/run` and `/var/lib`.

 ### Configuration